JetBrains/intellij-sdk-docs/topics/tutorials/live_templates.md

 Another use-case for live templates is surrounding the selected code with additional constructs.
 When a user selects a code fragment and invokes the <ui-path>Code | Surround With...</ui-path> action and chooses the template from the list, the code is wrapped with the content defined in the template.

-Consider the following Java method with the selected fragment:
+Consider the following Java method with the selected fragment inside `<selection>`:

 ```java
 public void testMethod() {